 You’ve waited hours or finishing diffusing and it is now time to unleash your beautiful curly locks.

 For beginners of the Curly Girl Method I can reveal that this step is by far the most satisfying part.
 Breaking the cast!

-Breaking the cast means to scrunch out the crunch (SOTC) and reveal the soft curls hidden inside the gel cast you’ve created.
+Breaking the cast means to scrunch out the crunch (SOTC) and revealing the soft curls hidden inside the gel cast you’ve created.